For Australians · Free on iOS

 Knows the cheapest store for every item

-Coles, Woolies, Aldi and Panetta side by side on every row.
-Green flag wins.
+Coles, Woolies, Aldi and Panetta side by side on every row, with the cheapest one flagged.

 Shared with your household